shareeep/campusG/TO-DO.md

 ## 5. Testing and Integration

+### 5.1 Create Integration Tests for Create Order Saga (Difficulty: 4)

+- **File to create:** `services/order_service/tests/sagas/test_create_order_saga.py`
+- **What it does:** Tests that the Create Order Saga executes correctly
+- **Why it's needed:** To verify the saga works end-to-end and handles errors properly
+- **Key test cases to include:**
+  - Success path: Order created successfully
+  - Error paths: User not found, payment fails, etc.

+### 5.2 Create Integration Tests for Accept Order Saga (Difficulty: 4)

+- **File to create:** `services/order_service/tests/sagas/test_accept_order_saga.py`
+- **What it does:** Tests that the Accept Order Saga executes correctly
+- **Key test cases to include:**
+  - Success path: Runner accepts order
+  - Error path: Runner cancels acceptance

+### 5.3 Create Integration Tests for Complete Order Saga (Difficulty: 4)

+- **File to create:** `services/order_service/tests/sagas/test_complete_order_saga.py`
+- **What it does:** Tests that the Complete Order Saga executes correctly
+- **Key test cases to include:**
+  - Success path: Full delivery flow
+  - Error paths: Issues at different stages of delivery

-### 5.1 End-to-End Testing (Difficulty: 5)
+### 5.4 End-to-End Testing (Difficulty: 5)

 - **Files to create/modify:** Various test files
-- **What to do:** Test the complete flow from order creation to all possible outcomes
+- **What to do:** Test the complete flow from order creation to delivery completion
 - **Test scenarios:**
-  - Customer creates order → payment succeeds → order created
+  - Customer creates order → payment succeeds → order created → runner accepts → delivery completed
   - Customer creates order → payment fails → order cancelled
   - Order created → no runner accepts → timeout → order cancelled
+  - Order accepted → runner cancels → order returns to available
+  - Various delivery stage issues and resolutions

 ## Recommended Order of Implementation

 For the best results, implement these tasks in this order:

-1. Start with Order Service configuration (2.1) - This is simple but necessary
+1. Start with Order Service configuration (1.1) - This is simple but necessary
-2. Then implement User Service endpoint (1.1) - The saga needs this first
+2. Complete the Create Order Saga (2.1) - Focus on the core workflow first
+3. Implement Accept Order Saga (2.2) - This builds on the Create Order Saga
-3. Implement Notification Service consumer (3.1) - Start with a simple version
+4. Implement Notification Service consumer (3.1) - This supports all sagas
-4. Implement Scheduler Service worker (4.1) - This completes the workflow
+5. Implement Scheduler Service worker (4.1) - This handles timeouts
+6. Implement Complete Order Saga (2.3) - This is the most complex saga
-5. Finally, create integration tests (2.2, 5.1) - Verify everything works
+7. Create integration tests (5.1-5.4) - Verify everything works properly

 ## Learning Resources